 Why Dried Chickpeas Matter

-Soaking dried chickpeas overnight gives falafel the traditional light interior and crispy crust that Mediterranean street vendors are known for.
+Traditional falafel relies on dried chickpeas that have been soaked overnight but not cooked.
+This creates the light, fluffy interior and crispy golden crust that Mediterranean street vendors and home cooks are known for.

 Best Herbs for Traditional Falafel